mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-Use of `guard` and a consolidated error handler help, but the promise chain’s
+The use of `guard` and a consolidated error handler help, but the promise chain’s
 readability speaks for itself.